fullstackreact/react-native-firestack/README.md

 .catch(() => console.error('This is weird: something happened...'))
 ```

+If the `storageBucket` key is passed as a configuration option, this method is automatically called for us by default.

 #### uploadFile()

 We can upload a file using the `uploadFile()` method.
 Using the `uploadFile()` method, we can set the name of the destination file, the path where we want to store it, as well as any metadata along with the file.